Stop Renting Intelligence: Build Proprietary AI IP

 Culture, Talent, and the Long Game

 Technology follows culture.
 If model work feels like a side quest, it will stay small.
-Treat it as a first class product surface.
+Treat proprietary AI development as a first class product surface.
 Pair researchers with product leaders and support agents who hear reality unfiltered.
-Invest in tools that make experiments cheap and safe.
+Invest in tools that make experiments cheap and safe across both commercial and open source AI environments.

 Create a shared glossary for tone, facts, and forbidden phrases, then revisit it monthly with examples from real interactions so the model and the team converge on the same voice and boundaries.
 The long game rewards teams that learn faster, not teams that shout louder.